 Keeping with the main objective as a strong community bank meeting the ever-changing needs its customers, National Bank of Sallisaw embraced the opportunity to further expand its facilities in December 1995, constructing the Express Pointe Branch at 1500 E. Cherokee.
 Our Branch offers full service banking with extended lobby hours and ATM for 24 hour banking.

 1997 saw yet another infusion of banking services offered to our prized customers, our parents and grandparents.
 The introduction of the new Prestige Platinum Club checking account.
 This being offered to our family of friends who are age 50 and older, to continue the travels of our senior citizens, and the bank down the road of success.

 In October, 2001, National Bank opened a full service branch in Roland, Oklahoma.
 The Roland Banking Center offers full service banking to our customers in the Roland area.

-Throughout the history of Sallisaw State Bank, now National Bank of Sallisaw, we have not only built a clientele of customers but have built strong solid friendships.
+Throughout the history of Sallisaw State Bank, now National Bank of Sallisaw, A Division of FNBFS, we have not only built a clientele of customers but have built strong solid friendships.